lpgiangrande/film-director-portfolio/README.md

 - Mongoose ORM with NoSQL database MongoDB
 - Asynchronous JS with async await keywords
 - JSDoc
-- AWS : S3 bucket policies - Host on Amazon Lightsail, use of nano editor
+- AWS : S3 bucket policies - Host on Amazon Lightsail, use of nano editor, server protection (fail2ban, logwatch...)

 ### To do / improve :